silleknarf/notebook-numbers/ArchitectureRewritePlan.md

 - If we're in mobile mode, we can respond to changes in the scroll in order to render in the correct place
 - How do we place the cursor?

-Option 2 - Grid has an entity per cell and a cursor entity
+[SELECTED] Option 2 - Grid has an entity per cell and a cursor entity
 - No view component for the grid itself
 - Logic component adds new cell entities
 - Cell entities have view component
 - Cursor system interacts with cell entities
 - If we're in "web" mode, logic system notifies the bounds system when we need more space, which is not ideal
 - If we're in mobile mode, how can we can respond to changes in the scroll in order to render the cells in the correct place
+- Logic system to create entities?
+Yes
+- Game system has bounds which are passed in to the render system